MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### drag.and.drop

 This event lets us detect if the drag and drop action was successful or not.
-It is used to ensure that drag-and-drop experiences are working correctly across applications both as a drop event into Outlook and a drag event that leaves Outlook.
+It's used to ensure that drag-and-drop experiences are working correctly across applications both as a drop event into Outlook and a drag event that leaves Outlook.
 With this data, we're able to ensure that the end-to-end experience with other applications is working as expected.

 The following fields are collected: